-It is basically a resource site to educate you about Japanese photography.
-It covers the cultural and historical aspects of photography in Japan.
-For example, you can find a history of Japanese photography, biographies of Japanese photographers, photo book reviews, and listings related to photography in Japan.
+PhotoGuide Japan (photojpn.org) is basically a resource site to educate you about Japanese photography.
+It mainly covers the cultural and historical aspects of photography in Japan such as Japanese photography history, Japanese photographer biographies, photo book reviews, and photography-related listings (photo galleries, camera stores, etc.).

 · How is the site content organized?

-- Japan Photos – My thousands of photos of Japan organized according to prefecture/city/town.
-Available for licensing.
+- Photos – My thousands of photos of Japan organized according to prefecture/city/town at PHOTOGUIDE.JP.

-- Japan Videos – My videos on YouTube, centering on Japanese festivals (matsuri).
+- Videos – My videos on YouTube, centering on Japanese festivals (matsuri).

 You can always return to the home page by clicking on the PhotoGuide Japan logo on the upper left corner.